bormaxi8080/bormaxi8080/resume/bormaxi_resume_tech_EN.md

 - PostgreSQL, MongoDB, MySql, Redis, Django, Celery, RabbitMQ
 - AWS (EC2, Amplify, S3, RDS, Route 53, DynamoDB), ClickHouse, Prometheus, Grafana, Zabbix, Huginn, Jira administration
 - Linux (Ubuntu, Debian, Kali, Amazon Linux, Arch Linux, Parrot OS, Mikrotik OS, CentOS, FreeBSD), MacOS, Windows, Virtualization (VirtualBox, Vagrant, VMWare), Docker - at the level of normal, advanced in places, DevOps.
 I have a talent to install and configure any software so that it works on any systems and configurations
-- Async.IO, AIOgram, Google API, Nest.js, Express, REST API, Swagger and some frameworks & tools for highload, queuing, mutli threading, multi processing, sharding, etc. for building optimal technical solutions
+- Some frameworks & tools for highload, queuing, mutli threading, multi processing, sharding, etc. for building optimal technical solutions
 - Selenium, Puppeteer, Apify, Playwright, Crawlee and at different times a bunch of all sorts of exotics, mainly integration, for parsing, scraping, crawling and data enrichment
 - Various protocols related to e-mail (POP3, IMAP, MTU logs, verification and validation of addresses through various services, mass mailings)